mhbaando/Next_Dashboard/README.md

 - Make sure `node` Is installed on your computer
 - Open Terminal with in the folder and type `yarn install` to install all dependecies
-- you should only user `yarn` not `npm`
+- you should only use `yarn` not `npm`
 - type `yarn run dev` to run the application on a local host
-- and dont forget to give this repo a star
+- and dont forget to give this repo a star 🌟